nasa/cumulus-integration-tests/README.md

 - deploy aws by running the kes command (as explained above)
 - run the tests

+## How to test breaking changes on new and updated packages?
+- Make a PR on the Cumulus Repo with your latest updates to a package
+- Create a new branch from `master` in this repo
+- Update `.cumulus_branch` and point it to your PR branch on Cumulus repo
+- Update the package version in `package.json` to the version of the next release (if you don't know what the next version is going to be contact the Cumulus scrum master)
+- To test locally, run `./bin/prepare`, deploy to aws and follow [Run all tests] section in this README
+- To test on CircleCI, push your changes to github and check CircleCI

 ## Forcing CircleCI to use packages from cumulus core
 CircleCI will uses packages from NPM to run the integration tests.
 If you want to force the CI to use packages from the cumulus repo, do the following:
 - Update @cumulus packages version to in `package.json` to a version not released yet